12 Stretches for Moms After a Long Day - Baby Chick

 Woman doing cat camel stretching pose

 Position your neck in line with your spine and tighten your abs to round your back.
-Make sure to tuck in your pelvis.
-Hold it for five seconds and then go back to starting position and continue to let your back sag toward the floor and lift your head and chest.
-Hold this position for five seconds.
+Tuck in your pelvis and hold for five seconds.
+Then return to the starting position and allow your back to sag slightly toward the floor while lifting your head and chest.
 Repeat as desired.

 Hip Flexor Lunges